jupitex/sisyphe/src/worker/multicat/README.md

 ### Tables ###

 All infos about `tables` are in a configuration file (`/conf/sisyphe-conf.json`).
-JUPITEX configuration looks like :
+ISTEX configuration looks like :

 ```json
 {